hsndgnyrd/redux-learn/README.md

 # redux-learn
-First redux project for learning
+First redux project with react for learning